SAVE $$$$$ JUST $15490 - Black

 PLEASE NOTE: We are an Independent Honda Dealership based in Midland, Western Australia.
-Please only make inquiries on this listing if you are in WA as shipping of brand new bikes to other states is generally a cost prohibitive exercise.
-Bikes would also arrive to you unlicensed and you would be required to have the bike inspected and licensed at your own expense.
-All WA inquires welcomed!
+Please only make inquiries on this listing if you are in Western Australia as shipping of brand new bikes to other states is generally not possible or at best is a cost prohibitive exercise.
+Bikes would also arrive to you unlicensed and you would be required to have the bike inspected and licensed for your home State at your own expense.
+All WA inquires welcome

 Honda CB1000R is back better than ever with a ground-up redesign that bridges the gap between performance and bare-boned Caf Racer inspirations.
 In a dramatic identity shift, the CB1000R receives cutting-edge Neo-Sports Caf styling, an updated chassis, and an improved electronics packageall changes that bolster performance while highlighting the importance of a strong, emotional connection between rider and machine.

 The 2018 Honda CB1000Rs 998cc DOHC four-cylinder enginewhich shares its architecture and layout with the previous-generation CBR1000RR super sport bikehas been reworked to provide healthy increases in power and torque.
 Compression ratio is up 0.4 to 11.6:1 and the pistons are now forged (rather than cast), as with the CBR1000RR SP.